Code-Institute-Submissions/ShoeShine/README.md

 - 2 errors - 2 unclosed div's

-- fix - To correct this i closed the div's and put it back through the validator which then came back with no errors.
+- fix - To correct this I closed the div's and put it back through the validator which then came back with no errors.

 #### gallery.html